anonymous200002/TVinterleave/README.md

+# 🗂️ Samples of CoI-VID
+* 📁 **Provided Files**
+  * <small>`CI-VID_samples_for_visualization/`

+This part of the repository contains samples extracted from CoI-VID to better illustrate the dataset’s structure and characteristics.

 # 📊 Quantitative Evaluation for CoI-VID

-This repository contains the quantitative evaluation resources for the CoI-VID dataset, including evaluation code, prompts, visualizations, and sample annotations.
+This part of the repository contains the quantitative evaluation resources for the CoI-VID dataset, including evaluation code, prompts, visualizations, and sample annotations.
 We provide three complementary evaluation approaches:

 ## 🔍 Overview